 Common names (selected) English: flick weed, hairy bittercress, hoary bittercress, lamb’s cress, land cress, shot weed; Chinese: 碎米荠 (broken rice bran); French: cardamine hérissée, cardamine hirsute, cardamine velue, cresson de muraille, cresson de vigne; Italian: billeri commune, billeri primaticcio; German: viermänniges Schaumkraut; Portuguese: agrião-menor; Spanish: creixens de prat; mastuerzo amargo; mastuerzo de prado; mastuerzo menor

 Native regions and distribution: Native to temperate and tropical Asia, Europe, and north Africa.
 When touched, the seeds burst explosively, allowing the plant to spread rapidly in disturbance-prone locations.
 Distributed widely worldwide including across North America in the northeast, south, and west, Australia, South America, and Africa.

 Urban habitat: Commonly found in damp, disturbed soil, cultivated garden beds, lawns, parks, woods, and roadsides; tolerates dry or wet conditions.

 Ecological function: Disturbance-adapted colonizer.
 Food and habitat for insects and wildlife.

-History: When touched, the seeds of Cardamine hirsuta burst explosively, allowing the plant to spread rapidly in disturbance-prone locations.
-Its flowers, stems and leaves are edible and are said to taste spicy and are used as an herb or garnish in salads and soups.
+History / human uses: The flowers, stems and leaves of Cardamine hirsuta are edible and are said to taste spicy and are used as an herb or garnish in salads and soups.